SupernovaIa/DataProject-Brasil-Public-Income-EDA/README.md

 Feel free to open an issue if you have suggestions or improvements.

-✒️ **Authors**
+## ✒️ Authors
-- **Javier Carreira** - Data Analyst
+- **Javier Carreira** - Main Developer - GitHub
-Special thanks to the Brazilian Ministry of Finance for providing the data needed for this analysis.
+Special thanks to the team at Hack(io) for the opportunity to work on this project.